uswds/uswds-site/pages/patterns/create-a-profile/name.md

   </div>
 </div>

-## Related
+### Related components and patterns

 {:.usa-content-list}
+- <a href="{{ site.baseurl }}/components/text-input/">Text input</a> component
 - <a href="{{ site.baseurl }}/templates/form-templates/name-form/">Name form</a> template

-## References
+### References
 - Diacritics and special characters by language. (n.d.)
 Retrieved July 15, 2022, from [https://web.library.yale.edu/cataloging/music/diacrit](https://web.library.yale.edu/cataloging/music/diacrit)
 - GOV.UK Design System: Names. (n.d.)
 Retrieved July 27, 2022, from [https://design-system.service.gov.uk/patterns/names/](https://design-system.service.gov.uk/patterns/names/)
 - Personal names around the world.
 (August 17, 2011) Retrieved July 15, 2022, from [https://www.w3.org/International/questions/qa-personal-names](https://www.w3.org/International/questions/qa-personal-names)

-## Changelog
+### Changelog
 - Published November 10, 2022

+### Disclaimer
-Disclaimer: Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
+Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
 The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.